 Creamy White Chicken Enchiladas.
 This is our favorite chicken enchilada recipe!
-Creamy and delicious with NO cream of anything soup!
-Soft tortillas stuffed with chicken and cheese then topped with an easy to make white sauce made with flour, butter, chicken broth, sour cream, and green chiles.
+Creamy and delicious with NO cream of anything soup is what makes this Chicken Enchiladas with Green Chili recipe so perfect!
+Soft tortillas stuffed with chicken and cheese then topped with an easy-to-make white sauce made with flour, butter, chicken broth, sour cream, and green chiles.
 The perfect chicken enchiladas to make for dinner!

-We love Mexican food in our house and thankfully making tasty mexican dishes at home like these creamy white chicken enchiladas is super easy to do.
+We love Mexican food in our house, especially green chili chicken enchiladas.
+Thankfully making tasty Mexican dishes at home like these creamy white chicken enchiladas is super easy to do.
 If I could I would have Mexican food from one of our local restaurants just about every night for dinner.
 The food there is amazing and the whole family loves it.
-However when I can make a tasty easy mexican dish at home there is no need for us to get take out.
+However, when I can make a tasty easy Mexican dish at home there is no need for us to get take out.

-I know these white chicken enchiladas are different then your traditional enchiladas with red sauce, but the flavor is amazing.
+I know these white chicken enchiladas are different than your traditional chicken enchiladas with red sauce, but the flavor is amazing.
 We actually prefer these chicken enchiladas with white sauce to the traditional chicken enchiladas with red sauce.

-I origonally shared this easy Tex-Mex recipe in 2011, but it was time for some new photos and an update.
-We love these easy chicken enchiladas as much now as we did when we first shared this recipe, but I have to say it is much better sharing it with beautiful photos, even if the new photos make me hungry just looking at them.
+I originally shared this easy Chicken Enchiladas with Green Chilis in 2011, but it was time for some new photos and an update.
+We love these easy chicken enchiladas with white chili sauce as much now as we did when we first shared this recipe, but I have to say it is much better to share it with beautiful photos, even if the new photos make me hungry just looking at them.

 - Slow Cooker Chicken Enchilada Casserole